janeczku/go-spinner/README.md

 ``` go
 s := spinner.StartNew(title string)
 ```
 Quickstart.
-Creates a new spinner with default options and start it.
+Creates a new spinner with default options and start it

 ``` go
 s := spinner.NewSpinner(title string)
 ```
-Creates a new spinner object.
+Creates a new spinner object

 ``` go
 s.SetSpeed(time.Millisecond)
 ```
-Sets a custom speed for the spinner animation (default 150ms/frame).
+Sets a custom speed for the spinner animation (default 150ms/frame)

 ``` go
 s.SetCharset([]string)
 ```
-If you don't like the spinning stick, give it an Array of strings like `{".", "o", "0", "@", "*"}`.
+If you don't like the spinning stick, give it an Array of strings like `{".", "o", "0", "@", "*"}`

 ``` go
 s.Start()